mprokopov/clojure-assignments/test3/INFO.md

 ## Solution

 This is minimalistic solution for this problem.
+`handler` function is a web server router, so no libraries like compojure required (less dependencies is better).  `response` function serves dynamic web pages with hiccup syntax, `render-users` produces hiccup syntax for users collection from `profiles` namespace.

 run `lein run` and open in modern browser http://localhost:3000.